Quantum-Assisted Support Vector Regression

-for $\bm K =(K_{ij}) \in \Reals^{M\times M}$ with $K_{ij}:=\bm{x}_i\cdot\bm{x}_j$, subject to the constraints in~\cref{eq:dualconstrains}.
+subject to the constraints in~\cref{eq:dualconstrains}.
 The solution of this optimisation problem is the two Lagrange multiplier vectors~$\bm{\alpha}^+$ and $\bm{\alpha}^-$.
-Only a few of the Lagrange multipliers are nonzero: these are the ones corresponding to data points that specify the prediction function, which are known as support vectors.
+Only a few of the Lagrange multipliers are nonzero: these are known as support vectors and are the ones corresponding to data points that specify the prediction function.